A group of students working at a table

 About the course

-The MSc in Mathematics and Foundations of Computer Science, run jointly by the Mathematical Institute and the Department of Computer Science is a full time course which focuses on the interface between pure mathematics and theoretical computer science.
+The MSc in Mathematics and Foundations of Computer Science, run jointly by the Mathematical Institute and the Department of Computer Science is a full-time course which focuses on the interface between pure mathematics and theoretical computer science.

-The mathematical side concentrates on areas where computers are used, or which are relevant to computer science, namely algebra, general topology, number theory, combinatorics and logic.
-Examples from the computing side include computational complexity, concurrency, and quantum computing.
-Students take a minimum of five options and write a dissertation.
-Apart from the dissertation about 75% is taught content and 25% is self-directed learning.
+The mathematical side of the course concentrates on areas where computers are used, or which are relevant to computer science, namely algebra, general topology, number theory, combinatorics and logic.

 The course is suitable for those who wish to pursue research in pure mathematics (especially algebra, number theory, combinatorics, general topology and their computational aspects), mathematical logic, or theoretical computer science.
 It is also suitable for students wishing to enter industry with an understanding of mathematical and logical design and concurrency.